DAGWorks-Inc/hamilton/docs/concepts/customizing-execution.rst

 .. code-block:: python

-    adapter = base.DefaultAdapter()
+    adapter = base.SimplePythonGraphAdapter(base.DictResult())
     dr = driver.Driver(..., adapter=adapter)

 By passing in ``base.DictResult()`` we are telling Hamilton that the result of ``execute()`` should be a dictionary with a map of ``output`` to computed result.

+Note that the above is the most common method of executing Hamilton DAGs.
+You can also use `base.DefaultAdapter` to get a `SimplePythonGraphAdapter` with a `DictResult`.

 Dynamic DAGs/Parallel Execution
 ----------------------------------

-The new Hamilton Driver allows for the following capabilities:
+Hamilton now has pluggable execution, which allows for the following:

 1. Grouping of nodes into "tasks" (discrete execution unit between serialization boundaries)
 2. Executing the tasks in parallel, using any executor of your choice

-While this is still new and does not yet have too many out-of-the-box node-grouping strategies and execution mechanisms this is extremely powerful, and will be the only driver in hamilton 2.0.

 You can run this executor using the `Builder`, a utility class that allows you to build a driver piece by piece.
-Note that you currently have to call `enable_v2_driver(allow_experimental_mode=True)` which will toggle it to use the `V2` driver.
+Note that you currently have to call `enable_parallel_type(allow_experimental_mode=True)` which will toggle it to use the `V2` driver.
 Then, you can:

 1. Add task executors to specify how to run the tasks